Types of periodontal diseases

 - periodontal pocket

-- violation of tropism and microcirculation in periodontal tissues
+- impaired tropism and microcirculation in periodontal tissues

 These pathological manifestations form a kind of "vicious circle", therefore, for effective treatment of chronic generalized periodontitis, it is necessary to influence all these pathological links.